GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ## Inside LimaCharlie EDR

-After installing the malicious file we should be able to see this inside of our EDR soultion.

-First thing to look at is going to be the processes running.
-After looking around for some time we see this file that does not have a signature(yellow)
+After successfully installing the malicious file, it is important to leverage the capabilities of our EDR (Endpoint Detection and Response) solution to gain visibility into the compromised system.
+Here's what can be done using the EDR solution:

+    Processes Analysis: Begin by examining the running processes on the compromised system.
+Look for any suspicious or unfamiliar processes.
+During the investigation, an unsigned file is discovered, highlighted in yellow, indicating a potentially malicious presence.

 ![process](https://i.imgur.com/Pts6px0.png)

-After finding that process we can go see that this file location is inside the Downloads folder of a user called Victum so we can locate this inside the filesystem section of LimaCharlie
+    File Location and LimaCharlie Filesystem Section: Upon identifying the suspicious process, investigate further to determine its file location.
+In this case, it is found within the Downloads folder of a user named "Victum."
+To gain more insights, access the LimaCharlie filesystem section to locate and analyze the identified file.

 ![filesystem](https://i.imgur.com/ksRCp3P.png)

-Now we are going to look at the timeline and go through and see what is going on when this file was installed.
+    Timeline Analysis: Shift focus to the timeline of events surrounding the installation of the malicious file.
+Explore the activities leading up to and following the installation to identify any relevant indicators of compromise (IOCs) or suspicious behavior.
+During this analysis, a network connection is observed, and it is found that the file of concern is named "COMPLEX_BELL."

 ![timeline](https://i.imgur.com/jYVSaNr.png)

-We can see that there is a Network Connetion created and the file in question is COMPLEX_BELL the malicious file.

-Usually a next step would be gathering the hash of the file and running this through VirusTotal but when doing this, VirusTotal returns nothing.
-This indicates that the attacker crafted this file themselves.
+    Hash Analysis with VirusTotal: Proceed with gathering the hash of the suspicious file and conduct a lookup using VirusTotal, a popular online threat intelligence platform.
+However, when querying VirusTotal with the file's hash, no results are returned.
+This lack of detection suggests that the attacker likely crafted the file themselves, evading traditional signature-based antivirus detection.

 ## Credential Gathering